 Catelyn had always thought Robb looked like her; like Bran and Rickon and Sansa, he had the Tully coloring, the auburn hair, the blue eyes.

-Her introduction of new visible traits into the Stark bloodline is very obvious, and we can deduce it does not stop there.
+Her introduction of new visible traits into the Stark bloodline is very obvious and should set us thinking.
+Is that all she contributes or do her genes also revive the magical inheritance of the Starks?
 We will first of all consider suggestive evidence linking Catelyn to greenseeing.

 George Martin allows us insights into all aspects of a character’s personality so it’s difficult figuring out if he serves these stereotypes in respect of redheads in the narrative.
 We however note an element of untrustworthiness surrounding the red-haired: Catelyn jeopardizes her son’s cause by freeing Jamie Lannister to secure the release of her daughters, Robb digs his own grave by breaking the marriage alliance undertaken with the Freys, Sansa is more loyal to Queen Cersei than to her own father, Melisandre employs tricks and sorcery to achieve her aims and is unreliable as far as interpreting visions are concerned.
 Lysa murders her own husband.
 Whatever the case, Catelyn of the red hair does have blood packed with magical attributes!